huntse/uncarved/content/articles/gtd_in_n3.md

 +++
-title = "Getting Things Done in Text with notation3" aliases = [ "/articles/gtd_in_n3" ]
-last_modified = "2006-05-10T04:44:53Z"
+title = "Getting Things Done in Text with notation3" description = "I want a simple means of tracking and grouping tasks that works in text form and is easily parseable.
+And I want to learn notation3 too..." aliases = [ "/articles/gtd_in_n3" ] last_modified = "2006-05-10T04:44:53Z"
 +++
-# Getting Things Done in Text with notation3

-## I want a simple means of tracking and grouping tasks that works in text form and is easily parseable.
-And I want to learn notation3 too...

 Inspired by [this][5] article on lifehacker I decided to make my own "getting things done" toolset.
 It would ideally need to be just as